• Mumbai, India

 Stage IIB – It can be either of these conditions:

-- Cancer is in the inner layer or esophagus and has spread to 1 or 2 lymph nodes.
+• Cancer is in the inner layer of the esophagus and has spread to 1 or 2 lymph nodes.

 Stage IIIA – It can be either of these conditions:

-- Cancer is in the inner layers of the esophagus and has stretched to 3 to 6 lymph nodes.
+• Cancer is in the inner layers of the esophagus and has spread to 3 to 6 lymph nodes.

 Stage IIIB – It can be any of these conditions: